3BMLabs/building.py/docs/usage/Extrusion.md

-- `by_polycurve_height_vector(cls, polycurve_2d: geometry.geometry2d.PolyCurve2D, height: float, cs_old: geometry.point.CoordinateSystem, start_point: geometry.point.Point, direction_vector: abstract.vector.Vector3) -> Extrusion`: Creates an extrusion from a 2D polycurve profile along a specified vector.
+- `by_polycurve_height_vector(cls, polycurve_2d: geometry.geometry2d.PolyCurve2D, height: float, cs_old: geometry.point.CoordinateSystem, start_point: geometry.point.Point, direction_vector: abstract.vector.Vector) -> Extrusion`: Creates an extrusion from a 2D polycurve profile along a specified vector.
         This method extrudes a 2D polycurve profile into a 3D form by translating it to a specified start point and direction.
 The extrusion is created perpendicular to the polycurve's plane, extending it to the specified height.